Polish-Coder/Unity-In-Game-Console/README.md

 1. Download the package and import it into your Unity project.
 2. Add the `Console Canvas` prefab from `Prefabs` folder to your scene.
 3. To create a new command, create a new C# script and inherit from the `Command` class.
-Example below.
+See [example](#examples).

+## Requirements

+- Unity v.
+2020 or newer
+- TextMeshPro v.
+3.0.5 or newer

 ## Examples